niccdias/markdown-cv/index.md

 Advisor: Catherine Puckering

-Graduated with Highest Honors

-Accepted into University Honors Program

-Dean’s Honor List for 8 quarters

-Phi Beta Kappa and Phi Kappa Phi
+Graduated with Highest Honors.
+Dean’s Honor List for 8 quarters.
+Phi Beta Kappa and Phi Kappa Phi.

 ## Awards & Funding
 `2022` Penn Prize for Excellence in Teaching by Graduate Students.
 University of Pennsylvania.